-The objective of our executive compensation program is to align the interests of our senior leadership with those of our customers and shareholders.
-The key components of the Company's compensation program are designed, augmented and modified, as appropriate, to ensure we attract and retain qualified executive talent, and appropriately reward performance.
-We continually strive to maintain a compensation program that provides adequate balance between shorter and longer-term operational and financial performance.
+The objective of our executive compensation program is to align the interests of our shareholders and customers with those of our executive leadership.
+The key components of the Company's compensation program are designed and modified, as appropriate, to ensure we attract and retain qualified executive talent and appropriately reward financial and operational performance.
+We continually strive to maintain a compensation program that provides an adequate balance between shorter- and longer-term operational and financial objectives and related results.

-Our 2015 compensation program was designed to be benchmarked as to:
+Our 2016 compensation program was designed to be benchmarked as to base salaries, incentive compensation and total compensation.